vulnerability-lookup/gpu-vuln-bench/experiments_report.md

 CodeCarbon primarily calculates the energy used by **RAM** through a **power consumption model** based on estimations, rather than direct hardware measurement, unless specific system features are available.

-The power istemation for a "large server" is approximately 40W (using 8x128GB DIMMs with high efficiency scaling).
+The power estimation for a "large server" is approximately 40W (using 8x128GB DIMMs with high efficiency scaling).

 Reference: [https://mlco2.github.io/codecarbon/methodology.html#ram](https://mlco2.github.io/codecarbon/methodology.html#ram)